yerooleopard/omnis-docs/source/docs/page-builder.md

 # Page Builder

-Omnis Theme is compatible and fully integrated with [WPBakery Page Builder](/docs/plugins.html#wpbakery-page-builder-64) which is most popular WordPress drag and drop page builder.
+Omnis Theme is compatible and fully integrated with [WPBakery Page Builder](/docs/plugins.html#wpbakery-page-builder-64) which is the most popular WordPress drag and drop page builder.
 It allows you to build any layout you can imagine with no programming knowledge.

 With theme comes many unique customized shortcodes like [Loop](/docs/loops-creation/) or [Carousel](#carousel-shortcode).